Who is eligible to nominate an asset for inclusion in the list of assets of community value?

 - Land attached to residential property (although the regulations set out certain exceptions for shops and pubs)

 - Land covered by Caravan Sites

 - Land used by public utilities, defined as operational land

 Please note the Regulations should be consulted for the full list of exemptions and related definitions.

 How is ‘community value’ defined?

-Where the asset does not currently demonstrate ‘community value’ (as above).
-It may still be nominated where it is possible to demonstrate that the asset’s main use did further the social wellbeing or cultural, recreational or sporting interests of the local community in the recent past and where it is realistic to think that it will do so again in the next five years.
+Where the asset does not currently demonstrate ‘community value’ (as above), it may still be nominated.
+A nomination would need to demonstrate that the asset’s main use did further the social wellbeing or cultural, recreational or sporting interests of the local community in the recent past and where it is realistic to think that it will do so again in the next 5 years.